privacysandbox/protected-auction-key-value-service/README.md

 > is also true for the product end state.
 It is recommended to only store data you do not mind seen
 > by other entities.

+## How to use this repo

+The `main` branch hosts live code with latest changes.
+It is unstable and is used for development.
+It is suitable for contribution and inspection of the latest code.
+The `release-*` branches are stable releases that can be used to build and deploy the system.

 ## Breaking changes

 This codebase right now is in a very early stage.
 We expect frequent updates that may not be fully